NeuroNexa/test/rl_sar/README.md

 ./cmake_build/bin/test_titati_motors
 ```

-The program excites every joint around the default standing pose with smooth sinusoidal trajectories and prints feedback for representative joints.
-If any actuator does not move, revisit the CAN configuration and power before continuing with RL control.
+The program eases all joints from their current angles into the default standing pose and holds it.
+Use it to confirm every actuator responds before attempting RL control.
+If any joint fails to move, revisit the CAN configuration and power before continuing.

 #### Run RL control